- Strands is the latest word-based puzzle game, alongside Connections and Wordle, released by the New York Times.

 Now that we have a good idea of NYT Strands, let’s begin learning how to play it.

-While the game is in beta, you can play it for free on NYT Games’ official website.
-Furthermore, for those wondering, it has not yet been added to the NYT Games app.
-So, you will need to visit the link and follow the steps below:
+While the game is in beta, you can play it for free on NYT Strands (website) or the NYT Games app.
+Here’s how you can play it:

-• Begin by using your mouse to connect a bunch of letters together.
-You can do this by dragging the cursor or clicking on them.
-If on mobile, simply use your finger to drag.
-Selecting the theme word will highlight it in Blue.
+- Begin by using your mouse to connect a bunch of letters (at least 4) together to form a word.
+You can do this by clicking the letters in order to make a word or by dragging through the letters.
+If on mobile, simply use your finger to tap or drag.

-• Now that you know how to connect the letters begin by connecting more of them together.
+- Now that you know how to connect the letters, begin by connecting more of them together.
 As mentioned, you must look for theme-centric words on the board and connect them.
-For instance – Canyon for today’s theme makes sense, and I’ll be looking for more like those.
+For instance, CANYON for the current theme makes sense, and I’ll be looking for more like those.
 As you uncover more words, you’ll see the word list add up, and the grid fills up.

-• If at any point, you can’t find any more theme words, start to look for unrelated ones to fill up the hint bar.
-Once done, click the “Hint” button, and the letters will be encircled in a dashed blue outline.
+- If, at any point, you can’t find any more theme words, start to look for unrelated ones to fill up the hint bar.
+Once done, click on Hint, and the letters will be encircled with a dashed blue outlines.
+You can use any number of hints across a puzzle, but to get them every time, you will need to find three non-theme words.
+When you can’t solve a theme word with a hint, the next hint you get will tell you the correct order of letters to choose.

-• Keep using the hints and your own wits to find all the connected words.
-As you get closer to victory, you will see the NYT Strands grid narrow down.
+- Keep using the hints and your own wits to find all the connected words.
+As you start cracking the theme words, the NYT Strands grid will narrow down.
 We are reaching the Spangram.

 And that is how you play NYT Strands.
 Sound easy enough?
 Well, it’s not.
 Make your life easier by sticking around and checking out the best tips and tricks for NYT Strands below: